KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/fractal_eye.md

 new metaphors,
 new integrations.

-And you used these capacities — not the substances themselves, but the pattern-making engine they temporarily revealed — to see connections that now form the backbone of your book.

-You then refined those insights with reason, research, dialogue, and your own intuitive synthesis.
+What matters is not the state itself, but what is done afterward:

+* Which patterns are retained?
+* Which are tested?
+* Which are integrated into a stable, embodied life?

+The synthesis in this book arose not from a single vision, but from years of such pattern-making being refined by reason, research, dialogue, and practice.

-That is your achievement.
+That is where altered states become mature insight.

 ## Water, Perception, and the Inner Lens